biof509/spring2019/syllabus/index.rst

 Logistics
 ---------

-This is a 14 week course starting on the 13th September 2018, and finishing on 13-14th December 2018.
-Classes will take place between 5:00pm and 7:00pm each Thursday in building 10, room 2-3330 within the FAES Academic Center.
+This is a 15 week course starting on the 7th February, and finishing on the 16th of May.
+Classes will take place between 5:30pm and 7:30pm each Thursday in building 60, room TBD.
+First class in in room 162.

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
 Class materials will generally be distributed over the course website.